aspirepress/AspireCloud/README.md

 1. Run `docker compose build` to build the Docker files.
 2. Run `docker compose run --rm webapp composer install` to install the Composer dependencies in `\vendor`
+3. Run `make install-node` to install the Node components.
-3. Run `make assets` to build the Tailwind CSS assets.
+4. Run `make assets` to build the Tailwind CSS assets.
-4. (Optional) Add application.local to your `/etc/hosts` file
+5. (Optional) Add application.local to your `/etc/hosts` file
-5. Run `docker compose up -d` to start the Docker containers.
+6. Run `docker compose up -d` to start the Docker containers.
-6. Visit https://application.local (or localhost if you did not do step #4).
+7. Visit https://application.local (or localhost if you did not do step #4).
-7. See the "Hello World!" underlined and bold.
+8. See the "Hello World!" underlined and bold.
-8. Replace with your own application.
+9. Replace with your own application.

 ## Notes